 With the fact that breathalyzers and other methods of testing have a margin of error, it is not a small difference.
 It means that a fairly small error can result in a CDL holder being accused of drunk driving even if their blood alcohol content was less than the standard under the law.
 In fact, it’s a common practice for breathalyzers to round up the measurements which means that it can produce a false positive.
 That means that commercial drivers are at extreme risk under those circumstances.

 The state of Illinois has an implied consent law.
 This means that when someone holds a driver’s license in the state they are giving consent to submit to a breath or blood test if a police officer suspects them of driving under the influence of alcohol.
 If someone refuses to take the test then they can be arrested under suspicion of driving intoxicated.
 The refusal allows for an automatic suspension of the driver’s license under the implied consent law.

 When someone holds a regular driver’s license and it is temporarily suspended until the case is settled in court, it can be an inconvenience.
 But when the individual is a commercial driver and they earn their living by driving then this has severe consequences for them and their families.
 This could mean that they are unable to pay their bills including mortgages and electric as well as providing food and other essentials for their family.
 For this reason, if a CDL holder has a charge of DUI they should definitely seek the assistance of a qualified attorney to help them get the best results with the case.

 You Need to Act Quick

 Driving under the influence while operating a commercial vehicle is a serious crime.
 If you have been charged with DUI as a holder of a commercial driver’s license, you need an experienced lawyer.
-Contact our Chicago DUI attorneys at Ktenas Law to go over your case review for free.
+Contact our CDL Lawyer at Ktenas Law to go over your case review for free.